Discreet Confidential Consultation (213) 374-3952

 What these cases of spousal rape boil down to is whether or not the prosecutors can prove their case to a jury.

-Because in the end, any time a criminal case is filed, the person is entitled to have a jury trial.
+In the end, any time a criminal case is filed, the person is entitled to a jury trial.
 That means twelve community members sit there, listen to the evidence, and decide whether or not this person is guilty of the crime.

-So, it is an excellent exercise to fast-forward ahead at the beginning of the case to say, okay, what do they have, what do they have, and can they make their case to a jury?
+So, it is an excellent exercise to fast-forward to the beginning of the case to say, "Okay, what do they have?
+"What do they have?
+Can they make their case to a jury? "

-If the answer is yes, based on the physical evidence, the circumstances, the statements, then obviously we're going to want to set about designing a plan to get this thing mitigated and see what we can do to preserve your rights, your reputation, and your freedom.
+If the answer is yes, based on the physical evidence, the circumstances, and the statements, then obviously, we'll want to design a plan to mitigate this situation and see what we can do to preserve your rights, your reputation, and your freedom.

-That takes you, and I am working together, going over everything honestly, then making the right decisions at the right time, and executing the plan that will get you out of the criminal justice system as fast as possible.
+That takes you and me working together, going over everything honestly, making the right decisions at the right time, and executing the plan that will get you out of the criminal justice system as fast as possible.

 This is where I come in, and this is why I'm retained to handle these cases because I know what it's going to take to get you the result you must have, and I've been down this path before and had success.